narenranjit/the-over-engineered-resume/public/resume-b.md

 #### Web Developer [2007 - 2008]

-Joined as a Java Engineer on a backendheavy team.
+Joined as a Java Engineer on a backend-heavy team.
 Identified a gap in UI expertise, and leveraged background in design to become front-end lead, spearheading development of a rule-based interface for SQL queries.

 - Introduced automated front-end testing to improve quality and reduce regression issues.